Best Stratocasters 2025: Top Strat picks from Fender and Squier

 Ask any non-musician to draw a guitar and chances are they’ll come up with the iconic double-cut shape of a Stratocaster.
-Possibly the most popular and well-known musical instrument of all time, Leo Fender’s innovative electric guitar continues to age like a fine wine, finding new fans with each generation of guitarist.
-Since its popularity continues to grow, we've set about finding which are the best Stratocasters you can buy today.
+Possibly the most popular musical instrument of all time, Leo Fender’s innovative electric guitar continues to age like a fine wine, finding new fans with each generation of guitarists.
+Since its popularity continues to grow, I've set out to find which are the best Stratocasters you can buy today.

-An evolution of the first mass-manufactured solid-body electric guitar, the Telecaster, the Fender Strat was designed to be lighter and more player-friendly than its dual pickup predecessor.
-Adding a tremolo, a trio of single coil pickups, as well as a thinner more contoured body shape, this guitar was an instant hit.
+An evolution of the Telecaster - the first mass-manufactured solid-body electric guitar - the Fender Strat was designed to be lighter and more player-friendly than its dual pickup predecessor.
+Adding a tremolo, a trio of single-coil pickups and a thinner, more contoured body shape, the Stratocaster was an instant hit.

-Since its launch in 1954, the Fender Strat has come to redefine the public’s expectations of what an electric guitar is, leading to countless imitators and a list of players that quite literally make up the rock and roll hall of fame.
-From Jimi Hendrix, Eric Clapton, and Stevie Ray Vaughn right through to modern heroes like John Mayer and Cory Wong, the versatility of the Stratocaster has captured the imaginations of guitarists through the decades.
+Since its launch in 1954, the Fender Strat has come to redefine the public’s expectations of what an electric guitar is, leading to countless imitators and a list of players that quite literally make up the Rock And Roll Hall Of Fame.
+From Jimi Hendrix, Eric Clapton and Stevie Ray Vaughan, to modern heroes such as John Mayer and Cory Wong, the versatility of the Stratocaster has captured the imaginations of guitarists through the decades.

-There are a lot of different types of Stratocaster you can get, with pretty much every aspect of the instrument being customized over the years, from pickups to neck profiles, hardware, and finishes.
-So which is the best Strat for you?
-Well, we’ve searched high and low to put together this guide so you can see what’s on offer right now.
+There are a lot of different types of Stratocaster you can buy, with nearly every aspect of the instrument being customised over the years - everything from pickups to neck profiles, hardware and finishes.
+Even Squier has joined the game, producing multiple ranges of affordable, great-quality Stratocasters.
+The choice for players has never been better.

 Our top picks